rOpenGov/ropengov.github.io/_posts/2014-12-30-fmi-stations.md

 measurements (precipitation and temperature) as is, so no need to figure out the specific parameter values for the request.
 A
 [little more digging](http://data.fmi.fi/fmi-apikey/cdc84a28-60b7-44c3-ad5d-442d34edc435/meta?observableProperty=observation&param=rrday,tday,snow,tmin,tmax&language=eng)
-does reveal however more information for example on the units used to record the measurements.
+does reveal, however, more information for example on the units used to record the measurements.
 Hand picking the information from the XML reveals the following
 table: